 You can use chicken breast but chicken thighs are better because they have enough fat that makes it more tasty;

 Is it alright to use wheat flour instead of corn flour?

 Would it be ok for me to use breadcrumbs to make the chicken extra crispy?

 Yes but you start moving after the indo-chinese flavor part of it.

-I am very much in loved with this recipe!
+I am very much in love with this recipe!
 I tried it yesterday and my family loves it as much as I do!
 Though I found out that adding the white of the egg to the batter seems to stick better for the chicken.

 Yes that could be another way for coating the chicken well.
 The batter should be quite dry and with the use of corn flour it will stick to the chicken well.
 Glad you loved the recipe!

 Should the coating of the chicken should be thick and stodgy?

 Actually no. The coating doesn’t need to be thick and stodgy so a light batter is great.
 Besides the sauce is already quite thick and the sauce will cling nicely to the chicken.